open-education-hub/operating-systems/content/chapters/compute/lab/content/scheduling.md

 They are created and scheduled in the kernel of the OS.
 One of the most important of their features is that they offer true parallelism.
 With KLTs, we can truly run a program on all the cores of our CPU at once.
-But we must pay a price for this: scheduling them is very complex and context switches are costly (in terms of time), especially when switching threads belonging to different processes.
+But we must pay a price for this: scheduling them is very complex, and context switches are costly (in terms of time), especially when switching threads belonging to different processes.

 By contrast, **user-level threads (ULT)** are managed by the user space.
 More of the ULTs created by a program are generally mapped to the same kernel thread.